1. Are all of the courses PLAR-eligible?

 2. What does the PLAR Challenge involve?

 To earn credit for any one of the three Bridging Education program courses that are eligible for PLAR, a candidate must successfully complete the Challenge Examination that has been developed for the course.
-Standardized PLAR tools for the eligible courses are provided to the educational institutions involved in delivery of PLAR Challenge Examinations.
+Standardized PLAR tools for the eligible courses are provided to the educational institutions involved in the delivery of PLAR Challenge Examinations.
 Challenge examinations are offered at regular intervals by several educational institutions involved in the delivery of Bridging Education.

 Processes associated with administration of PLAR Challenge examinations for the Bridging Education Program vary from one delivery institution to another.
 Challenge Exams may be given both in person and online.
 In some locations, where demand is strong, “PLAR days” are scheduled and students assemble in a group to challenge any of the three PLAR-eligible courses.
 In other locations, examinations are scheduled on an individual basis.